kollienne/rmapi/README.md

 # Some examples of use

 [Tutorial on how to directly print to your reMarkable on Mac with rMAPI](docs/tutorial-print-macosx.md)

-# Warning: experimental support for the new sync protocol

-If `rmapi` stopped working for you in a such way that `gets` were working fine but `puts` didn't seem to work, this is relevant for you.

-A few months ago, the `Remarkable` folks introduced a new sync protocol.
-This new protocol is being rolling out incrementally.
-Some users are being forced to use it, and some other users are still using the old protocol that `rmapi` has supported well for a few years now.

-Unfortunately, the `rmapi` contributors are still on the old protocol and this makes it more difficult to test the new protocol's implementation.
-However, as we know that there are many users who would like to use `rmapi` with the new protocol, we have added experimental support for it.
-The always awesome @ddvk did all the work here!

-Although `rmapi` will warn you if it needs to use the new protocol, we'd like to take this opportunity again to reiterate that the support for the new protocol is experimental, and you should make sure you have a back-up of your files in case something goes wrong.

 # Install